DwightDnn/Video-Game-Sales-Analytics/README.md

 The transformation did not improve test-set performance relative to the previous Gradient Boosting model.

 ---
 ## Feature Importance Analysis

-To understand why predictive performance remained limited, feature importance was extracted from the Gradient Boosting model.
+To better understand why predictive performance remained limited, feature importance was extracted from the optimized Gradient Boosting model.

+Because categorical variables were transformed using one-hot encoding, the original features were expanded into hundreds of individual binary features.
+Although the processed dataset contained **476 features**, these features originated from only four underlying predictors: **Publisher, Genre, Year, and Platform**.

-Because one-hot encoding expanded categorical variables into hundreds of binary features, the individual importance values were aggregated back to their original variables.
+To improve interpretability, the importance scores of the one-hot encoded features were aggregated back to their original variables.

 ### Aggregated Feature Importance